 VTS (Vessel Traffic Services)

-The VTS Committee produces a range of Recommendations, Guidelines and Model Courses related to the IALA Standards.
-A list of IALA publications related to VTS can be downloaded here.
+The VTS Committee produces a range of recommendations, guidelines and model courses related to the IALA Standards.

 COMMITTEE WORK AND STRUCTURE

 VTS Committee meetings are normally held at IALA HQ in Paris and physical attendance is recommended, but online participation is also possible.
 The committee meets normally twice per year.

-The duration of a Committee meeting is normally five days (Monday to Friday).
+The duration of a committee meeting is normally five days (Monday to Friday).
 Opening and closing plenary may be held at other times.

 Committee meetings will be conducted in IALA’s working language – English including all input and output documents.

-Input documents for a Committee meeting should be sent to the Secretariat no later than one month before the meeting and will be published on the member section of the IALA web site, no later than two weeks before the meeting.
-Documents should conform to the standard Template, Input documents.
+Input documents for a committee meeting should be sent to the Secretariat no later than one month before the meeting and will be published on the member section of the IALA web site, no later than two weeks before the meeting.
+Documents should conform to the standard IALA template for input documents.

 Documents for consideration at a meeting will be numbered by the Secretariat in a way that indicates the meeting number, the agenda item to which they refer and a numbering sequence.